nf-core/chipseq/README.md

 ## Citation

+A list of references for the tools used in the pipeline can be found in the [citations](docs/citations.md) file.

 If you use nf-core/chipseq for your analysis, please cite it using the following doi: [10.5281/zenodo.3240506](https://doi.org/10.5281/zenodo.3240506)

 You can cite the `nf-core` pre-print as follows: